 Girdling roots.
 Trees that are planted too deeply or otherwise improperly are at risk for root girdling.
-Girdling roots are roots that have gradually wrapped themselves around the trunk of a tree at its base or below the soil.
-These tightly wrapped roots can prevent the tree from getting necessary water and nutrients, which weakens the tree, leaves it susceptible to insects and disease, and eventually leads to its premature death.
+Girdling roots are roots that have wrapped themselves around the trunk of a tree at its base or below the soil.
+These tightly wrapped roots can prevent the tree from getting water and nutrients, which weakens the tree, leaves it susceptible to insects and disease, and eventually leads to its premature death.
 Trees with girdling roots can be identified by their deformed lower trunks.
 Sometimes, girdling roots can even be seen at the base of the tree.
-An arborist will be able to assess the situation and determine whether the problem roots can be safely removed to improve the tree’s health.
+An arborist will be able to determine whether the problem roots can be safely removed to improve the tree’s health.

 Raised earth around the tree base.
 Raised or broken earth around the tree base may be a sign that the tree is starting to uproot and potentially fall, especially in a strong storm.

 Things to Consider